ITU-BDSA2024-GROUP23/Chirp/docs/report.md

     - It handles incoming requests, logic and interactions with the database.
 2. User Interaction:
     - Users interact with the application through their browser
-    - The browser sends HTTPS requests to the server hosted on Azure for secure communication.
+    - The browser sends HTTP requests to the server hosted on Azure for secure communication.
 3. Database Communication:
     - The server queries our SQLite database to retrieve and or store data
 4. Third-Party Authentication: